arianachang/flick-list/README.md

     * see <code>linserv1.cims.nyu.edu:11820/signup</code> for register page
     * see <code>linserv1.cims.nyu.edu:11820/signin</code> for login page
 * (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
+    * see <code>linserv1.cims.nyu.edu:11820/signup</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+    * if you put in a password less than 8 characters, an error message will appear in the dom
-* (5 points) vue.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points
+9 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)